Andy Bauch - 2021-12-14

 Our hope is that this will make it easy to rate an experience along many axes.

 And you'll see how positive/negative the ratings are across each category.

 Plus within a few days we have another major release coming with more improvements:

 You'll see a score wheel icon on game lists, to show at a glance how positive (reddish orange) the community feedback is.

 We hope this will paint a clear picture in broad strokes, without getting hung up on half stars and single percentage points.

 You will (finally) see at a glance what your friends and other people you follow think about games.

-And for those like to go deep you can look up histograms to see just how scary that game is, if it's good for kids, if the customer service is stellar, and much more.
+And for those who like to go deep you can look up histograms to see just how scary that game is, if it's good for kids, if the customer service is stellar, and much more.

 For Morty users who have been using our 5-star system extensively — we are sorry to change things around on you!
 Things will work a bit differently now, but your star rating data is not lost and we're happy to export your data for you.
 We hope you'll see the advantages to the new system and be excited to stick with it.

 To our whole enthusiast user base — thank you so much for all of your contributions!
 Your ratings and reviews of games help make the community better for everyone.
 Your suggested edits to game listings — and submissions of games we don't have yet — make the database stronger.
 And your feature requests and feedback are always incredibly helpful.
 Please keep it coming.